kubernetes/enhancements/keps/sig-node/2535-ensure-secret-pulled-images/README.md

 Will go back to working as designed.

-enj comment: Admin would need to go back to whatever old way they were using to enforce this image pull auth check.
-And also, as the feature is rolling out to kubelets (which is slow), they need to retain any API server based checks until rollout has completed.

 ###### Are there any tests for feature enablement/disablement?

 Yes, tests run both enabled and disabled.